 You could also change the shape or size of your rug.
 Go from a 5×7 to a big 8×10 to cover your entire living area or add a rug on top of your carpet to separate your nook space from the couch.
 It’ll be one massive change.

 Changing your window treatment is the final piece of your accent-piece puzzle.
 Window treatments are simple to change out and can transform the light and the feeling of your room.
-If you don’t have any curtains, hang a brand-new pair in just the right spot to add height to your ceiling.
+If you don’t have any curtains, hang a brand-new pair in just the right spot to add height to your ceiling, as Architectural Digest suggests.

 Or you can go the opposite and change out heavy curtains for simple wooden blinds to remove visual clutter from your floors and give your living room a decluttered feeling.
 Rattan rolling blinds can bring an element of island style to your fussy living area, or sheer flowing fabric can create a sweet cottage feel.